sumankguha/raspberrypi-timemachine/README.md

 ## Notice

-- Make sure that `erveryone` has permissions to read & write your disk drive.
+- Make sure that `everyone` has permissions to read & write your disk drive.

 - If `aptitude install ...` at the last of step 5 shows an eror like `Package 'libmysqlclient-dev' has no installation candidate`, please try `default-libmysqlclient-dev`.